United NLF Groups: On Soviet social imperialism

 1973 'Vietnam Week' poster.
 Slogan reads 'With FNL for the people of Vietnam - Recognize PRG - The solidarity work continues'.

 Generally DFFG avoided taking a public stand on non-Vietnam/Indochina-related issues.
 It did however condemn the Soviet military intervention in Czechoslovakia in 1968.
 Gradually DFFG became more outspoken in their anti-Soviet positions, which in turn caused conflicts within the movement.
 In 1974 the author Sara Lidman publicly protested against the anti-Soviet postures of DFFG.
 The 1975 congress of DFFG (held after the Vietnamese victory) removed the slogan "Fight U.S. imperialism", with the rationale than a movement that solely condemned U.S. imperialism would become a tool of 'Soviet social imperialism'.

 Peace treaty

 With the signing of the Paris Peace Accords and the withdrawal of U.S. combat forces from Vietnam in 1973, the intensity of the Vietnam solidarity work declined.
 Following the coup d'état in Chile, sectors of the activist milieu began reorienting themselves towards solidarity work with Latin America.
-The Chile Committee was, however, not connected to KFML nor did it reach the strength that DFFG had during its peak.
+The Chile Committee was, however, not connected to KFML, nor did it reach the strength that DFFG had during its peak.

 1975: Victory of FNL

-Upon the declaration of the victory of FNL in 1975, DFFG activists gathered at the Östermalm representation office of the Provisional Revolutionary Government in celebrations.
+Upon the declaration of FNL victory's in 1975, DFFG activists gathered at the Östermalm representation office of the Provisional Revolutionary Government in celebrations.
 The following day, 15,000 people celebrated the victory in Stockholm on May 1, 1975.